oimodeler/oimodeler/docs/source/models.rst

      |

 Although simple, these components can allow to build complex models, For instance, Chromaticity and/or time-dependency can be added to any parameters of these components to build more complex models.
-We will see this in details in the :ref:`Advanced parameters` section.

 .. note::
-    Models using Fourier-based components are usually faster to run as they use a simple function to compute the complex Coherent Flux whereas imaged-based used FFT or Hankel-Transform (for radial profile)
+    Models using Fourier-based components are generally faster to run, as they use a simple function to compute the complex coherent flux, whereas image-based models rely on FFTs or Hankel transforms.

 Image components
 ----------------

-**oimodeler** allows to use components described in the image space.
+**oimodeler** allows to use components described by their intensity 2D-distribution.
 This can be done by subclassing the semi-abstract :func:`oimComponentImage <oimodeler.oimcomponent.oimComponentImage>` class.

 In the table below is a list of the current image-plan components: